California's Dixie Fire now second-largest in state's history - KVIA

 By Amanda Watts and Camille Furst, CNN

-The Dixie Fire in California, the largest wildfire in the country, has grown to become the second-biggest in the state’s history, according to CalFire.
+The Dixie Fire in California, the largest wildfire currently burning in the country, has grown to become the second-biggest in the state’s history, according to CalFire.

 The blaze has scorched 463,477 acres of land in northeastern California and is second only to the August Complex Fire, which ravaged Northern California almost a year ago, burning more than 1 million acres.

-The Dixie Fire, which started July 13, is 21% contained, according to InciWeb.
+The Dixie Fire, which started July 13, was 21% contained as of Sunday evening, according to InciWeb.
 It’s burning in four counties and has destroyed more than 100 buildings and almost leveled historic downtown Greenville.

+Almost 40% of Plumas County residents are under evacuation orders because of the Dixie Fire, and four people are unaccounted for, the Plumas County Sheriff’s Office said Sunday.

 The blaze has now surpassed the Mendocino Complex Fire, which burned more than 450,000 acres across several counties in Northern California in 2018.